ahamadfiroj/portfolio-website/README.md

 - **Lazy Loading:** Components load on scroll
 - **SEO Ready:** Meta tags and Open Graph support
 - **Responsive:** Mobile-first design approach

-## Resume Integration

-Place your resume PDF in the `/public` folder as `resume.pdf` for the download functionality to work.

-## License

-This project is open source and available for personal use.

 ## Contact